Frequently Asked Questions

-Participants enrolled in the program may leave the program at any time without any early termination or exit fees.
-You can re-join the program at a later date (during the course of the term) at the original rate by contacting the winning supplier, but your choice may be restricted by the utility “hold” described above.
+Participants enrolled in the Program may leave the Program at any time without any early termination or exit fees.
+You can re-join the Program at a later date (during the course of the term) at the original rate by contacting the winning supplier, but your choice may be restricted by the utility BGS Hold scenario described above.

-If you move within the municipal boundaries of your participating municipality, you should receive an opt-out letter within one to two months of opening a new Ameren utility account.
+If you move within the jurisdictional boundaries of your participating municipality, you should receive an opt-out letter within several months of opening a new Ameren utility account.
 You will be automatically enrolled unless you choose to opt out during the 30-day opt-out period.
-Alternatively, you may proactively contact the winning supplier to re-enroll your new account in the aggregation program at the original rate for the duration of the term.
+Alternatively, you are encouraged to proactively contact the winning supplier to re-enroll your new account in the aggregation program at the original rate for the duration of the term.

 What if I have a photovoltaic or solar panel system?

 Having a solar system does not preclude you from participating.
-However, these account holders need to consult their electric supplier since they may be subject to specific requirements in order to maintain the benefits associated with their solar systems.
-These account holders must contact the supplier to opt into the program should they wish to participate.
+However, these account holders need to consult their solar provider since they may be subject to specific requirements in order to maintain the benefits associated with their solar systems.
+These account holders must contact the supplier to opt into the Program should they wish to participate.

 Is there any impact to my utility by using an Alternative Retail Electricity Supplier?
 Will my utility penalize me for switching?

 No, as a result of electricity deregulation law enacted in 1997 in Illinois, utilities no longer own electric generation assets, i.e., the supply of power was opened up to competition and the utility derives no revenue from that supply, only the delivery of supply.
 Customers may choose from an array of competitive electricity suppliers.
-Ameren will still deliver those supplies through its wires and respond to emergencies, should they arise, regardless of where those supplies are purchased.
+Ameren will still deliver electricity supply via its wires and poles and respond to emergencies, should they arise, regardless of where those supplies are purchased.
 Purchasing your electric supply from a company other than your utility is purely an economic decision and has no impact on the reliability or safety of your service.

 Who do I call if there is an outage or issues with my electric bill?

 All service and billing questions will continue to be directed to Ameren at (800) 755-5000.
-Ameren Illinois provides the delivery services for your electricity, delivering the electricity to your home or small business, and is responsible for service and reliability issues, regardless of the electric supplier you choose.
+Ameren Illinois delivers the electricity to your home or small business, and is responsible for service and reliability issues, regardless of the electric supplier you choose.

 I am currently receiving offers from suppliers promising lower electricity rates.
 What should I do?

 Alternative retail energy suppliers are extremely active in Illinois.
-There are any number of supply offers circulating.
-When evaluating, consumers are strongly advised to read the complete contract fine print and have a clear understanding of any termination penalties, along with rate details, before agreeing to purchase electricity from a third party supplier.
+When evaluating a supply offer, consumers are strongly advised to read the complete contract fine print and have a clear understanding of any termination penalties, along with rate details, before agreeing to purchase electricity from a third party supplier.